2203031050528/2203031050528/README.md

 ## Projects
 Here are some of the projects I've been working on:
-- 🌟 Project 1: Brief description of project 1.
+- 🌟 **Netflix Clone**: Developed a clone of Netflix using React and Firebase, featuring user authentication, movie browsing, and streaming functionalities.
+Project Link
-- 🌟 Project 2: Brief description of project 2.
+- 🌟 **Spotify Clone**: Created a Spotify clone using Node.js and React, including features like music streaming, playlist creation, and user profiles.
+Project Link
-- 🌟 Project 3: Brief description of project 3.
+- 🌟 **Twitter Clone**: Built a Twitter clone with real-time updates, tweet posting, and user interactions using Django and React.
+Project Link

 ## Skills
 - 🐍 Python